MEGA65/mega65-user-guide/style-guide.md

 * Input/Output.
 Please use slashes here, same goes for the initials. i.e: I/O, not IO.

 * Kernal, not kernel.
 Yes, we know it's not the correct spelling for the context it's used in.
-However this is how the Commodore spelt it, and we're sticking with it!
+However this is how Commodore spelt it, and we're sticking with it!

 * Keyword.
 When documenting BASIC, there's no need to add the word `keyword` before a BASIC keyword, as they